 Psychoanalysis involves therapy sessions multiple times per week, usually 2-4.
 This intensive way of working allows the therapy process to proceed faster uncovering core inner beliefs and conflicts, and to have more support as you process your experiences.
 For folks who come to me reporting that they have had issues, feelings, or entrenched patterns for many years I suggest this an option to more quickly make the changes they desire.

-Many therapists contemplate starting a private practice, but are afraid of what it can entail.
-Starting a private practice can be anxiety provoking and daunting, but it doesn't have to be.
-I work with individuals specifically to take the mystery out of private practice building and work to equip them with the tools they need to start and maintain a successful one.
-I usually work with folks anywhere between 30-60 minutes to create their practice strategy.
-This can be done via phone or Zoom as well.
+Many therapists contemplate starting a private or group practice, but are afraid of what it can entail.
+Starting such a practice can be anxiety provoking and daunting, but it doesn't have to be.
+I work with individuals to take the mystery out of private or group practice building and work to equip them with the tools they need to start and maintain a successful one.
+I usually work with folks anywhere from 1-3x/month to create and actualize their practice strategy.
+This can be done in person, via phone or Zoom.

 I have provided clinical supervision for MSW students, LMSWs, and LCSWs to aid them in enhancing their clinical skills.
 Supervision is a great way to continue ones professional development and as such I work with folks from 1-2x/month.
 My approach is to work in a way that further increases the therapists confidence in their way of working while helping them to pay better attention to things like: transference, countertransference, and forming appropriate clinical interventions.